zekeperez/zekeperez/README.md

 # Hi there 👋
 My name is Zekiel Perez.
 I am a Game Developer using Unity and C#.
 I graduated with a Diploma in Game Design and Development.

-I am currently working as a full-time Unity Developer in Singapore.
-I also am currently pursuing e-Sports in my free time.
-Hence, I am no longer taking anymore projects unless they are paid.
+I am currently working as a full-time employee in Singapore while mixing in some personal projects whenever I am free.

 ### My Work
 My repositories either highlight my achievements or act as a base guide for future projects I'm working on that I felt like sharing.